NickAger/nickager.github.io/_posts/2011-07-01-Step-4-File-upload-as-a-pluggable-component.md

 date: 2011-07-01 12:03:00 +0000
 layout: post
 ---
-In this final post, I've morphed the code I've presented so far into a pluggable upload component: `NAFileUpload`.
+In this final post of the series, I've morphed the code I've presented so far into a pluggable upload component: `NAFileUpload`.
 I've created an example component `NAFileUploadExample` to illustrate how to use `NAFileUpload`.
 There are six callbacks and one configuration id which should be set:

 * `onFileUploaded:` - server-side callback, called when a new file has been uploaded.
 An `NAFile` is passed into the callback block.
 * `onRenderUploadedFiles:` - server-side callback, called after the file has been uploaded, to re-render the uploaded files.